The Redmond Spokesman: History

 The Browns owned and published The Spokesman for the next 40 years, first as a couple and then Mary alone.
 Both of the Browns were graduates of the University of Oregon.
 Under their leadership the paper won the prestigious Hal E. Hoss memorial trophy three times in five years in the mid-1930s.
 Sponsored by the University of Oregon School of Journalism, the Hoss trophy honored the best weekly newspaper in the state of Oregon.
 After The Spokesman won it for the third time, the trophy was retired and presented to Joe Brown at a ceremony in Redmond.

 In 1939, the Browns built a new facility to house their newspaper operation.
 The building was constructed on two adjoining lots on 6th Street between C and D streets in downtown Redmond.
 The new building was one-story, built in the streamline moderne style.
 It had a 50 ft façade and was 60 ft front to back.
 The building provided office space for the newspaper staff as well as housing the print shop.

 In 1942, Mary Brown was elected president of the Oregon Press Conference while her husband was serving in the United States Navy.
 In 1955, she became sole owner of The Spokesman.
 She continued to run the business until 1971.

 In June 1971, Mary Brown sold The Spokesman to Western Communications, Inc. The first publisher after Western Communications took ownership of the paper was Robert Moody.
 He stayed until 1975, when Carl Vertrees became publisher.
-Vertrees ran the paper for 26 years, winning the Oregon Newspaper Publishers Association’s Carl C. Webb award for long-term public service in 1992.
+Vertrees ran the paper for 26 years, winning the Oregon Newspaper Publishers Association's Carl C. Webb award for long-term public service in 1992.
 When Vertrees retired in February 2001, Gary Husman moved from general manager to publisher.
 In 2010, Husman was elected president of the Oregon Newspaper Publishers Association.

-In November 2012 Western Communications laid off a significant portion of the Redmond Spokesman staff and announced they would no longer be reporting "hard news" for the Redmond community.

-It was reported in 2017 that Western Communications had recently experienced difficulty paying employees on their regularly scheduled paydays.
-This was positioned by management as a prioritization of funds for other financial obligations.

-The Spokesman was purchased by EO Media Group in a bankruptcy auction in August 2019.
-It was part of the sale of The Bend Bulletin to EO Media Group.
+In 2012, Western Communications laid off 10% of its 400 workers, including staff The Spokesman.
+In 2019, The Spokesman was purchased by EO Media Group.
 Tim Trainor became the paper's editor in early 2022.

-The paper launched a new layout and hired additional staff the same year.
+In October 2023, editorial staff at the Bend Bulletin and Redmond Spokesman announced plans to form a union.
+Two months later they voted 12-1 in favor of unionizing.
+In October 2024, EO Media Group was sold to Carpenter Media Group.
+John Carr was then named published.